 Hershey’s Annual Hershey’s Kiss Raise

-Begin the New Year at the “Sweetest Place on Earth!®” The Hershey’s Kiss Raise is ranked second by USA Today Travel for great places for a family-friendly New Year’s Eve.
+Begin the New Year at the “Sweetest Place on Earth!®” The Hershey’s Kiss Raise has been ranked second by USA Today Travel for great places for a family-friendly New Year’s Eve.
 This well-known chocolate town pulls out all the stops for its New Year’s Eve celebration with live bands, great food and drinks, and loads of family-friendly activities.
 Starting at 7:30, enjoy bubble wrap stomps and a dance party at the community hour in ChocolateTown Square.
-Then, at 11:59 p.m., a Hershey’s Kiss is raised amongst a sweet-toothed crowd, and a midnight fireworks display completes a family-friendly night in beautiful downtown Hershey.
+Then, at 11:59 p.m., a Hershey’s Kiss is raised amongst a sweet-toothed crowd, and downtown revelers will enjoy an immersive display that everyone will see – even if it’s foggy!

 Pottsville’s Yuengling© Beer Bottle